 The initiative has four main target areas; older people, economically inactive, those in social housing and small enterprises with a social purpose.
 We have been working with a wide range of community and voluntary groups and enterprises to reach people who can benefit most from getting online and learning about technology.

-- 304 individuals assisted to progress in the jobs market
+- 329 individuals assisted with technology and volunteering skills to progress in the jobs market

 The project has also:

 - Assisted 26 individuals who were beneficiaries to find work.

 - Assisted initiatives to recruit 566 volunteers to help others with technology as part of sustainability plans.